Is A 4-Day Work Week In The Cards For NYC?

-This 6-month trial is similar to ones performed in Ireland, Canada, Australia, New Zealand, and even the United States, where the work week is reduced to 32 hours with no loss in pay.
+The U.K.’s 6-month trial ran from June 2022 to December 2022 and was similar to ones performed in Ireland, Canada, Australia, New Zealand, and even the United States, where the work week was reduced to 32 hours with no loss in pay.

-The pilot will involve workshops, mentoring, networking, & wellbeing and productivity assessments.
-The trial period is set to run from June 2022 to December 2022 for interested organizations in the UK, and the deadline to apply passed on March 31st.
+The pilot involved workshops, mentoring, networking, & wellbeing and productivity assessments.
+The trial period required interested organizations in the UK to apply in the spring of March 2022 in order to participate.

 According to the campaign, implementing a 4-day work week would result in benefits for employers, workers, society, the economy, and the environment.
 By reducing the work week’s total hours, employees would have an improved work-life balance, better rest & leisure time, & more opportunities to tackle “life admin” tasks such as cleaning, parenting, etc.